MeadCo/ScriptXApplicationSamples/README.md

 # ScriptXApplicationSamples
-A Visual Studio 2015 Solution with projects illustrating the use of ScriptX (free and licensed) in various .NET (WPF/XAML) apps.
+A Visual Studio 2013/2015 Solution with projects illustrating the use of ScriptX (free and licensed) to print HTML content in .NET (WPF/XAML) C# desktop applications.
-Although the solution is for Visual Studio 2015 and the sample uses c# 6 string interpolation the code for performing printing can be used with earlier versions of Visual Studio and c#.

 ## WpfApplicationFreeUse ##
 Illustrates using basic ScriptX capabilities (aka free) to print the content of the XAML WebBrowser element.